oneapi-src/level-zero-spec/level-zero/latest/_sources/core/EXT.rst

 Features which are device- or vendor-specific can be exposed as extensions.

-There are two types of extensions defined by this specification:
+There are three types of extensions defined by this specification:

 1. **Standard** - extensions ratified for inclusion into the current and all future versions of the specification.
 2. **Experimental** - extensions require additional experimentation and feedback from application vendors before ratification, therefore applications should not rely on experimental extensions in production.

-In addition to above, an implementation may choose to provide non-standard extensions which are not defined in this specification.
+3. **Implementation non-standard** - extensions provided by a Level Zero driver that are not defined in this specification.

-It is the responsibility of the implementation to define and document such non-standard extensions and also to ensure these extensions do not conflict or interfere with any features or extensions of the standard core or sysman APIs.
+For **Implementation non-standard** extensions, it is the responsibility of the Level Zero Driver to define and document such non-standard extensions and also to ensure these extensions do not conflict or interfere with any features or extensions of the specification APIs or features.

-The following table summarizes the APIs to be used for discovery of different types of extensions.
-Aside from :ref:`zeDriverGetExtensionProperties` which has been available since inception of this specification, the other APIs have been added subsequently.
-The versions of spec in which the APIs were added is also noted in following table.
+The following table summarizes the APIs used for discovery of different extension types.
+:ref:`zeDriverGetExtensionProperties` has been available since inception of this specification, while other APIs were added in later versions as noted below.

 =============== =================== ============================= ========================================
  API Category   Version API added   Extension Type                Extension Discovery API